ntc490/qmk_firmware/readme.md

 ## Maintainers

 QMK is developed and maintained by Jack Humbert of OLKB with contributions from the community, and of course, [Hasu](https://github.com/tmk).
 The OLKB product firmwares are maintained by [Jack Humbert](https://github.com/jackhumbert), the Ergodox EZ by [Erez Zukerman](https://github.com/ezuk), and the Clueboard by [Zach White](https://github.com/skullydazed).

+## How to build my stuff...

+Use the following commands to build each:

+> make kinesis/ntcmod:ntc

+OR

+> make ergodox_ez:ntc

 ## Documentation